 5. Personal digital card management

 Digital banking services collect and store sensitive customer data that must be protected and kept secure with innovative technologies.
-To deliver a next-generation customer experience, banks and financial institutions must meet stringent regulatory data requirements and implement industry best practices.
-Multi-factor biometric authentication, location-based security, suspicious activity notifications, card tokenization, and predictive fraud detection systems are a must for a modern banking experience.
+To deliver a next-generation customer experience, banks, and financial institutions must meet stringent regulatory data requirements and implement industry best practices.

 7. Timely notifications